Keyboard shortcuts

 What Each Marker Contains

-Each entry in detected_markers describes one final marker hypothesis after the full pipeline and post-processing:
+Each entry in detected_markers is a slim DetectedMarker describing one final marker hypothesis after the full pipeline and post-processing:

 FieldMeaning

 idDecoded codebook index.
-Omitted when decoding was rejected or cleared.
+Omitted when decoding was rejected or cleared; always omitted for plain (uncoded) targets.

 confidenceCombined fit/decode confidence in [0, 1].